 The Trevor Project provides crisis intervention for students age 25 and under identifying as LGBTQ, including support on a variety of issues affecting emotional well-being, whether or not concerns are directly related to identifying as LGBTQ.
-Their helpline is available 24/7, Call 1-866-488-7386.
+Their helpline is available 24/7, and to access the helpline, call 1-866-488-7386.